Skip to content

 How To Choose the Right Ancestry Test

-Match the kit to the ancestry work you plan to do, not to a brand name or sticker price.
+Match the kit to the ancestry work you plan to do, not to the brand name or a sticker price.

-• If your family story spans multiple countries: MyHeritage’s multilingual tools and international records handle cross-border research better than the alternatives.
+• Family story spans multiple countries: MyHeritage.
+The 50-language platform, cross-border records, and open chromosome browser handle multi-country research better than the alternatives.

-• If you want health data alongside ancestry: 23andMe is the only kit here with FDA-authorized health reports.
+• Health data alongside ancestry: 23andMe is the only kit here with FDA-authorized health and carrier reports.
+“FDA-authorized” means De Novo authorization for specific report categories, not blanket approval.
+The flagship roundup covers health-paired kits in depth.

 The Bottom Line